Code-Institute-Submissions/rockanrolla/README.md

 __*Contact:*__

-*Section contents*

 + The contents displayed on the first column of this section are about the form available for the visitor to give any kind of feedback about the band, their concerts, etc. A validated email is neccesary to send the feedback so this would give the band crew to give back a response, increasing the confidence between the musicians and the fans.

 + The contents displayed on the second column are about the chance given to any fan to hire the band for music events.
 This is managed through an external company so the visitor is offer a link to it if this is their desire.

-### Existing features

-+ __*Header:*__ Exist on every page and it is a key feature for the visitor experience when navigating through the site.
-It is responsive and displayed in a very simple way.

-  - *Band Logo*.
-A simple picture showing the band in its best cheerfuk moment.

-  - *Band Name*.
-A title displaying the band name.

-  - *Responsive navigation menu*.
-It adapts to the different devices used by the visitor to display the site.

-+ __*Section:*__  Exist on every page and it is a key feature for the visitor experience when looking for contents the site.
-Every different page uses different features as:

-  - *Slider*.
-A simple way to display cards with images and/or information about the band.
-The interaction with the screen make it particularly valuable on the Mobile Approach due to its quickness

-  - *Gallery*.
-Another simple way to display cards with images and/or information about the band.
-This way looks better on Tablets and Laptops with bigger screens and the chance to have more space avilable to display more cards than in the Mobile approach.

-+ __*Footer:*__ Exist on every page and it is a key feature for the visitor experience when connecting to the band in different social media platforms.
-It is responsive and displayed in a very simple way.

-  - *Band PO box*.
-A box showing the PO address of the band to allow visitors to write mail letters to the band.
-This is a vintage feature added to the site.
-Some fans still rely on written old-style feedback, as the band itself.

-  - *Developer link*.
-An image that rotates when clicked links the visitor to the developer's resume.
-This is only a special feature that is included in every project designed by [danmtt](https://danmtt.github.io/ucd-resume/index.html).

-  - *Social media platform's icons*.
-A box containing three links to connect the visitor to the different social media profiles of the band.
-This way they should receive current news and posts, increading the chances to interact with the band.

-+ __*Back to top button:*__ A button that only exist on Mobile approach helps the customer to navigate back to the page header to easily link to anothe page of the site.

 ### Features Left to Implement

 + __*Landing page:*__ As shown in [Balsamiq Project wireframe](assets/project_docs/Wireframes/Balsamiq_wireframe_Rockanrolla_project.pdf), the project was originally planned over 6 Html pages.
 A landing page should be the perfect way to introduce images of the band as also some random song from their extended repertoire.

++ __*Implement contents in quantity and quality on section's columns:*__ The visual available space on some of the right columns, in pages index.html, events.html and contact.html, and on the left column in clips.html is a chance to include more contents about the band.

 + __*Ticket / Band Hiring managment:*__ Actually the band use external companies to manage this features.
 A challenge for every band is to manage this so no external control over them is impossed by the ticketing industry.

 ## Technologies Used
 ---

-The site has been developed using programming languages as HTML5 with semantic tags and CSS3 with Flexbox properties:
+The site has been developed using programming languages as HTML5 with semantic tags and CSS3 with Flex grid properties.
+The main reason to select this grid instead Bootstrap was the challenge to learn how to code more 'directly', without the support of libraries.

+Nevertheless at some point while optimizing the code for the sliders, Bootstrap with jQuery was the most obvious solution and was implemented to make them work properly.

+This mixture between Flex as main and Bootstrap as secondary has been a challenge for a new developer as I, but the learnings from this sure will help in future projects.

-+ __*Fonts Research:*__ This site uses [Google Fonts](https://fonts.google.com/) to style its fonts.
-Some font mockups have been created using [Our own thing](http://www.ourownthing.co.uk/fontpairing/):
++ __*Fonts Research:*__

+  This site uses [Google Fonts](https://fonts.google.com/) to style its fonts.
+Some of the font mockups have been created using [Our own thing](http://www.ourownthing.co.uk/fontpairing/):

   + [Font mockup 01](assets/project_docs/Font_selection_research/01_Blue_White_Monoton.jpg)